noahbliss/mortar/README.md

 | Fedora   |       |       |        |      |      |
 | [Ubuntu](docs/ubuntu-install.md)   | X      | *     |        | X      |      |

+**If your distro is a link above, read the page behind that link before attempting to install mortar.**
 *=insufficiently tested, but presumed working
 !=in progress